vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 would otherwise not get freed up with my pause of consumption; it will also allow for quicker completion once I do resume).

+### Twenty-two days later (2024-08-09)

+I had a mostly normal day but the pain was still there, a zero for a lot of the day but enough to remind me of its presence.
+There were, however, periods of the day when the pain wasn't there at all though I still did feel something in the area indicating that there was some heaviness.
+The pain was highest in the 1-2 hours after meals but it wasn't very clearly monotonic.
+For the most part, the pain also didn't get in the way of my spirits and enthusiasm.

+Overall, this was better than yesterday for the most part, but not as good as last Saturday or Wednesday.

 ## Current learnings

 I've been updating [best practices around abdominal